garyshirk/OLD_hello-world/README.md

 # hello-world

-hello-world is a location for project notes
+hello-world is a location for project notes and study